-Firstly there is more functionality with the wireless systems, secondly they represent better value for money and thirdly there is a much stronger visual deterrent from outside the property because it is more obvious to educated eyes which brand of wireless system has been fitted and whether that specification of system usually has a built in auto dialler.
+Firstly there is more functionality with the wireless systems, secondly, they represent better value for money, and thirdly there is a much stronger visual deterrent from outside the property because it is more obvious to educated eyes which brand of the wireless system has been fitted and whether that specification of system usually has a built in the auto dialler.

 An expert wireless alarm installer knows which brand of alarms tend to have the auto dialler built-in to the control panel and because these alarm systems do not have any interchangeable parts, it is possible to look at the external siren box on the building and know which control panel is connected to that system and if this usually incorporates an auto dialler.
 This is a big deterrent to burglars; they are often also educated on the subject.

 For details check out AD Alarms approved installers of the Yale Alarm